Skip to main content

 Sentiment Analysis

-Sentiment analysis detects the emotions of the author contained in the text.
-Was the author
+Sentiment analysis detects the author's emotions expressed in the text.
+Was the author:

 • happy (I loved it.),